 Trigger and Safety Features

-The Aculeus has a Kempf TEC SEER-LOC 2.5 pound pull adjustable trigger.
-The trigger has 2 positions, one position allows for a smooth zero creep light pull and a slightly heavier pull position also with zero creep.
+The Scorpyd Aculeus has a Kempf TEC SEER-LOC 2.5 pound pull adjustable trigger.
+The trigger has 2 positions, one position allows for a smooth zero creep light pull and a slightly heavier pull position also with zero creeps.

 The trigger comes with some nice safety features.
 It has Kempf-TEC anti-dryfire that prevents you from accidentally dry firing the crossbow and an ambidextrous safety lever that is positioned just above the pistol grip.